Polymer/old-docs-site/docs/polymer/binding-types.md

 {% raw %}
     <template if="{{ conditionalValue }}">
-      Binds if and only if conditionalValue is truthy. (same as *bind if*)
+      Binds if and only if conditionalValue is truthy.
     </template>
 {% endraw %}